6 Tips for When You’re Buying a New Home

 2. Resale Value

 While you don’t want to assume that you’ll move again anytime soon, it’s always good to consider the resale value.
+Always keep the future in mind when buying a new home.

 IS THE AREA UP AND COMING, OR IS IT DECLINING?
 HAS IT ALREADY REACHED THE TOP OF THE MARKET?